-In a new study published in the journal Cell, an international research team has investigated the genetic, sociopolitical, and cultural changes that accompanied the emergence of the Eurasian steppe empires.
+In a new study published in the journal Cell, an international research team has investigated the genetic, sociopolitical, and cultural changes that accompanied the emergence of the Central Asian empires.
 The team analyzed genome-wide data from 214 East Eurasian individuals spanning six millennia and discussed the changes in population and material culture that preceded the rise of the nomadic empires of the Xiongnu and Mongols.

 From the late Bronze Age to the Middle Ages, the Eastern Eurasian steppe was home to a number of very influential nomadic empires.
 The realm of the Xiongnu (209 B.C. to A.D.
 98) and the Mongolian empires (916-1125) left deep marks in the demography and geopolitics of Eurasia.
 Due to a lack of large-scale genetic studies, the origins, interactions, and relationships of the people who formed these states remained largely unknown.

 In order to understand the population dynamics that helped the steppe-rich to rise, researchers from the Max Planck Institute for the History of Man (MPI-SHH), the National University of Mongolia, and partner institutions in Mongolia, Russia, Korea, and the USA collected and analyzed genome data from 214 individuals.

 The samples come from 85 Mongolian and three Russian archaeological sites, and their age is between around 8,400 years and 1,400 years.
 This makes this study one of the largest studies of ancient East and Inner Asian DNA to date.